tsaarni/tcp-user-timeout-wrapper/README.md

     ```

     This command compiles the socket wrapper and the TCP client-server application into a container image.
+    To compile only the library, use `make libsocket_wrapper.so`.

 3. Deploy the Client and Server